gocd/go-cookbook/README.md

 end
 ```

-# Packer
+# Server Specification

-When using this cookbook with Packer it is recommended to use a "t2.medium" instance.
+When using this cookbook you need an instance with at least 2-3GB of FREE memory for the server process to run.

 # License